Internet Accuracy ProjectInternet Accuracy Project

 Walt Whitman's "Vigil Strange I Kept on the Field One Night"

 The following is the complete text of Walt Whitman's "Vigil Strange I Kept on the Field One Night," a.k.a.
 "Vigil on the Field."
-The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.
+The various eBooks, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.
+To see all available titles by other authors, drop by our index of free books alphabetized by author or arranged alphabetically by title.

 "Ashes of Soldiers"